-Each teacher using the GTT can record snippets of themselves teaching, with nothing more than a smartphone or tablet.
+Each teacher using the GTT will be able to record snippets of themselves teaching, with nothing more than a smartphone or tablet.

 Once recorded and saved in the "My Videos" area, any snippets will remain private to the teacher in question.
 From there, they can be shared, perhaps with a Head of Department, observer or coach, or with a team - a professional learning community, working together on a certain Dimension or Element of the Model for Great Teaching.